 Successful applicants will receive funding meant to offset the costs for administering a CHAP deer hunting program.
 Funding will be initiated at the conclusion of the administered deer hunting program and will be based upon the submission of a final report, as outlined below in the “How is the outcome reported?” section.
 CHAP agreements with the DNR Division of Fish & Wildlife (DFW) may be for one deer hunting season, with a maximum allotment up to $25,000.
 Successful applicants will develop a managed hunting program tailored to each community’s needs.
 If coordinators are hired, they will work directly for participating communities.

 How is the grant awarded?

-The program's goal is to increase recreational opportunities by utilizing hunters to lower deer numbers, thus funds will not be granted to support sharpshooting programs (see the Urban Deer Technical Guide for definitions of sharpshooting).
+The program's goal is to increase recreational opportunities by using hunters to lower deer numbers, thus funds will not be granted to support sharpshooting programs (see the Urban Deer Technical Guide for definitions of sharpshooting).

 Grants will be awarded through a competitive process, with applications scored and ranked on a number of criteria below.
 The DFW will give priority to applicants who:

-- are willing to allow hunter access on multiple dates and/or hunting locations throughout much of the deer hunting seasons.
+- are willing to allow hunter access on multiple dates and/or hunting locations throughout much of the deer hunting seasons

 - demonstrate that their program will have an impact on a community-wide scale.

 How is the outcome reported?